Alden Public Library: History

+The chief factor in Alden's success in obtaining a Carnegie grant was that its library served the large farming area around it.

+Building

+It was designed by the Des Moines architectural firm of Wetherell & Gage, and shows Beaux Arts styling.
+The new building was dedicated on August 26, 1914.
+It is believed to be one of the smallest Carnegie libraries ever built.
+The building was listed on the National Register of Historic Places in 1981.

 More space for the library became necessary, and plans were made to double its size.
 A bond issue was passed in 1997, and fundraising included $250,000 from the Dr. Grace O. Doane Foundation.
 The new addition was dedicated on June 17, 2000, and the library's name now honors Dr. Doane.